-Access to College Education (ACE) provides resources and services to expand and support the educational aspirations of high school students who may be limited by social and/or economic circumstances.
-Developed in 1989, ACE is an innovative, grassroots partnership among several local school districts and four area colleges.
+Developed in 1989, Access to College Education (ACE) is an innovative, grassroots partnership among several local school districts and four area colleges.

 ACE offers approximately 30 educational and cultural programs per year for both students and their parents.
 These events are provided throughout the school year and during the summer.
 A variety of events are scheduled at both the high schools and each college campus.